-- 1. Clinical Rotations - a.
-Radiation Oncology Rotations with Learning Objectives - i.
-Showalter - a) Genitourinary Cancer: The resident will demonstrate an understanding of the proper performance of a Physical Examination of the GU patient including digital examination of the prostate; competency in interpreting Abd/Pelvic CT/MRI scans and Prostate U/S; an understanding of the proper technique of dosimetry of Prostate Brachytherapy; external beam techniques and dosimetry; IMRT and 3D DVH analysis.
-The resident will have an understanding of the role and integration of hormonal therapy, chemotherapy, and surgery. - b) Pediatric Cancer: The resident will demonstrate competency in interpreting pediatric CT scans and MRI scans; and in how to review the films with a pediatric radiologist to determine gross disease.
+- ii.
+Janowski - a) Gastrointestinal and Liver Cancer: The resident will demonstrate competency in interpreting Chest/Abd/Pelvic CT and MRI and in External beam techniques and dosimetry including DVH analysis.
+The resident will have an understanding of the potential role and side effects of XRT; and the role and integration of chemotherapy and surgery. - b) Breast Cancer: The resident will demonstrate the proper performance of a Breast Examination; competency in interpreting Mammograms, Breast MRI, Breast U/S; and an understanding of partial and whole breast external beam techniques, dosimetry including DVH analysis, and Breast brachytherapy techniques.
+The resident will understand the role and integration of hormonal therapy, chemotherapy, and surgery.
+The resident will have understanding of the role of genetic counseling. - iii.
+Showalter/Romano - a) Gynecologic Cancer: The resident will demonstrate the correct performance of a Physical Examination of the gynecology patient in the clinic; and competency in interpreting Abd/Pelvic CT/MRI scans and PET/CT imaging.
+The resident will be able to discuss HDR intracavitary and interstitial brachytherapy techniques, prescription, and rationale; external beam techniques and dosimetry including DVH analysis.
+The resident will demonstrate an understanding of the role and integration of chemotherapy and surgery. - b) Genitourinary Cancer: The resident will demonstrate an understanding of the proper performance of a Physical Examination of the GU patient including digital examination of the prostate; competency in interpreting Abd/Pelvic CT/MRI scans and Prostate U/S; an understanding of the proper technique of dosimetry of Prostate Brachytherapy; external beam techniques and dosimetry; IMRT and 3D DVH analysis.
+The resident will have an understanding of the role and integration of hormonal therapy, chemotherapy, and surgery. - c) Pediatric Cancer: The resident will demonstrate competency in interpreting pediatric CT scans and MRI scans; and in how to review the films with a pediatric radiologist to determine gross disease.
 The resident will have an understanding of family dynamics.
-The resident will demonstrate an understanding of the need for anesthesia during external beam therapy; external beam techniques and dosimetry; the results of Major Pediatric Cooperative Trials; and role and integration of chemotherapy and surgery. - c) Soft Tissue and Bone Cancer: The resident will demonstrate competency in interpreting CT scans and MRI scans of the soft tissues and bone; in external beam techniques and dosimetry; and in understanding of HDR interstitial brachytherapy implants.
-The resident will have an understanding of the role and integration of chemotherapy and surgery. - d) Prostate Brachytherapy: The resident will learn the indications for prostate brachytherapy, appropriate patient selection for prostate brachytherapy including relative and absolute contraindications, how to perform prostate brachytherapy dosimetry, how to prescribe prostate brachytherapy +/- external beam radiotherapy, how to physically place the needles and sources with ultrasound guidance and perform real time planning, instructions for patients following prostate brachytherapy to minimize exposure to others, and how to describe acute and late toxicity, and potential local control rates of prostate cancer treated with prostate brachytherapy.
+The resident will demonstrate an understanding of the need for anesthesia during external beam therapy; external beam techniques and dosimetry; the results of Major Pediatric Cooperative Trials; and role and integration of chemotherapy and surgery. - d) Soft Tissue and Bone Cancer: The resident will demonstrate competency in interpreting CT scans and MRI scans of the soft tissues and bone; in external beam techniques and dosimetry; and in understanding of HDR interstitial brachytherapy implants.
+The resident will have an understanding of the role and integration of chemotherapy and surgery. - e) Prostate Brachytherapy: The resident will learn the indications for prostate brachytherapy, appropriate patient selection for prostate brachytherapy including relative and absolute contraindications, how to perform prostate brachytherapy dosimetry, how to prescribe prostate brachytherapy +/- external beam radiotherapy, how to physically place the needles and sources with ultrasound guidance and perform real time planning, instructions for patients following prostate brachytherapy to minimize exposure to others, and how to describe acute and late toxicity, and potential local control rates of prostate cancer treated with prostate brachytherapy.
 The resident should have an understanding of physical half-lives of isotopes used for prostate brachytherapy and the rationale for choosing between them and choosing HDR, dose distributions of prostate brachytherapy, specifically doses to the prostate, bladder, and rectum, the integration of hormonal therapy and external beam radiation with prostate brachytherapy, limitations of prostate brachytherapy, acute and late toxicity of prostate brachytherapy, and local control of prostate cancer treated with prostate brachytherapy.
 The resident demonstrates an understanding of the role of urologists, radiation oncologists, physicists, and dosimetrists in the safe delivery of prostate brachytherapy and the costs of prostate brachytherapy and how this compares to other forms of treatment for prostate cancer.